renzocabarios/rango/README.md

 ### Prerequisites

-Before diving into RangoJS, ensure you have the following installed on your machine:
+Listen up, code cowboy!
+Before you saddle up and ride the RangoJS trail, make sure you've got the essentials roped and ready on your local machine:

-1. Node.js: Make sure you have Node.js installed.
-You can download it from the official website: [Node.js](https://nodejs.org).
+1. Your trusty steed, **Node.js**.
+You can download it from the official website [here](https://nodejs.org).

-2. npm (Node Package Manager): npm comes bundled with Node.js.
+2. A sturdy sidekick **NPM** (Node Package Manager) comes bundled with Node.js.
 However, it's essential to have the latest version.
 To update npm, run the following command in your terminal:

     ```sh
     npm install -g npm
     ```

+Once you've got these mighty tools, you're all set to wrangle RangoJS and conquer the digital frontier like a true code cowboy!
+Giddy-up and let's hit the trail!

 ### Setting up a New RangoJS Project